-Diversity, Equity, and Inclusion: We strive to invest in and create ongoing opportunities for employee development to promote a respectful, diverse and inclusive environment in which each team member plays a unique and vital role.
-It starts at the top, where over half of the members of our Board of Directors identify as a member of an underrepresented racial/ethnic group, including our CEO.
+We strive to invest in and create ongoing opportunities for employee development to promote a respectful, diverse, and inclusive environment in which each team member plays a unique and vital role.
 We believe that a diverse workforce not only positively impacts our performance and strengthens our culture, but it also cultivates an essential pipeline of experienced leaders for management.
-We are committed to building a diverse workforce, including hiring from diverse pools that include diversity of thought, background and experience, and diversity of personal characteristics such as gender identity and expression, race, ethnicity, faith, disability, veteran status and LGBTQ+ identity.
-Our founder identifies as female and as of April 4, 2023, our team of senior leaders is diverse in both gender identity and race/ethnicity, as 50% of that group identifies as female and 50% of that same leadership group identifies as from racially/ethnically underrepresented groups.
+Hiring for diversity of thought, background, experience, as well as personal characteristics such as gender identity and expression, race, ethnicity, faith, disability, veteran status, and LGBTQ+ identity, continues to be an area of focus as we grow our Company.
+Diversity starts at the top, where over half of the members of our Board of Directors identify as a member of an underrepresented racial/ethnic group, including our Chief Executive Officer and our President, R&D. In 2023, our employee population increased by 17%., and racially diverse employees made up approximately 21% of our workforce.
+Our founder identifies as female and our team of senior leaders is diverse in both gender identity and race/ethnicity, as 66.7% of that group identifies as female and 66.7% of that same leadership group identifies as from racially/ethnically underrepresented groups.

 We have formalized a set of corporate values to guide us in how we conduct our business and execute our corporate strategy: